 Best for: Fine for all ages.
 My boys loved looking at the giant, moss-covered trees on the forest walk and exploring the beach.
 This spot is just 5 minutes from Burfoot Park, a beachfront spot worth a visit if you have time.

-Finding it: From I-5 southbound take Exit 109 towards Sleater-Kinney road.
+Finding it: From I-5 southbound take Exit 109 towards Sleater-Kinney Road.
 Make a right at the light at the bottom of the exit.
-Just pass the Safeway, make a right at the light at Sleater-Kinnery RD N.E.
+Just pass the Safeway, make a right at the light at Sleater-Kinnery Road N.E.
 The name of the road will change to 56th AVE N.E.
-Continue straight until you reach a T, where you will want to turn right onto Shincke Rd NE.
+Continue straight until you reach a T, where you will want to turn right onto Shincke Road N.E.
 Turn to the left as the road becomes Woodard Bay N.E.
 Cross a bridge and look for parking on your right.
 There is a newly installed concrete wall.
 Note that you will see a parking lot for the Chehalis West trail shortly before you find the lot for Woodard Bay.
 You will need a Discover Pass to park.

 Favorite Hike #4: Tiger Mountain, Issaquah